metapages/metaframe-js/editor/public/README.md

 # Javascript embedded in the URL: run and edit

-Run code and edit javascript code in the browser.
-No server required.
+Edit and run javascript code in the browser.
+Share and connect the self-contained websites with other chunks of code and visualization.

 ### Longer description

 Run arbitrary user javascript modules embedded in the URL.
 Designed for [metapages](https://metapage.io) so you can connect inputs + outputs to other metaframe URLs.

 ## Javascript high level